 3. Standards enable speed, not slow it down

-We thought: OC4IDS adds complexity.
+OC4IDS adds complexity.
 Custom schemas are faster.

-Reality: Every custom schema became technical debt.
+Every custom schema became technical debt.
 When Honduras wanted to compare their road projects to Uganda's experience, different field names meant weeks of mapping work.

 OC4IDS gave us a headstart.
 Mozambique's team reused Uganda's field mappings.
 What took Uganda 8 weeks took Mozambique 3 because the schema was already proven.